Explore Russia's spectacular Kamchatka Peninsula with Heritage Expeditions

 The Kamchatka Peninsula is a 1,250 km finger of land which lies between the Sea of Okhotsk and the Pacific Ocean.
 About 30% of the land area is protected in national reserves.
 The most significant feature of the landscape is around 160 volcanoes, of which 29 are still active.
-More than half of the population of Kamchatka lives alongside Avacha Bay in the city of Petropavlovsk-Kamchatskiy (often referred to as "PK") and in the neighbouring town of Yelizovo.
+This dramatic landscape makes the area one of the most popular for Russian cruises.
+More than half of the population of Kamchatka lives alongside Avacha Bay in the city of Petropavlovsk-Kamchatskiy (often referred to as 'PK') and in the neighbouring town of Yelizovo.

 Kamchatka was first inhabited about 15,000 years ago.
 These indigenous people’s culture and lifestyle were based on their wide use of the natural resources found there.
 The Itelmen were mainly fisherman, Koryaks and Evens were hunters and Reindeer herders.
 The first “Cossack” explorers came to Kamchatka in the early 17th century.
 At the end of the 17th and the beginning of the 18th century there was a period when interest in the Far East and Kamchatka grew rapidly driven in part by the economic development of Russia by Peter the Great.
 It was also a period of ruthless and murderous rulers and the native people suffered great hardship.
 In 1724 Peter the Great commissioned Danish navigator to explore the seas of north-eastern Russia.
 He led two expeditions to this region.
 The Capital of the region Petropavlovsk is named after his two ships of his second expedition of 1740.